Sutherland Shire: Residential development

 Coastal and river frontage areas, such as Como, Illawong, Cronulla, Illawarra and Yowie Bay, became popular as country retreats.
 A form of voluntary local government was attempted in 1888, but law and order was still administered by the court at Liverpool until 1905.
 In that year, the provided that the whole of New South Wales be divided into shires.
 The State Governor, Harry Rawson selected the name, and proclaimed this district "Sutherland, No. 133" on 6 March 1906 and fixed the boundaries.
 At the time, Sutherland Shire had 1600 residents, and was divided into three ridings.

 With only a small rates base, one of the early problems for the council was the provision of new roads.
 The construction of the Sutherland-Cronulla tramway by the Railways Commission went far in stimulating business activity and driving land sales.
 The population of Sutherland Shire increased from 2,896 in 1911, when the tramway opened, to over 7,500 in 1913.
 By 1931 the population had exceeded 12,000.

 After the Second World War, the Housing Commission, under the auspices of William McKell, began acquiring land to build "homes for heroes", including in the Shire.
 It was not until the early 1950s that this district of scattered dwellings, vacant blocks and quiet villages became a suburban area of Sydney.
 Until this time, Sutherland Shire was not considered part of the Sydney Urban Area, but was part of Metropolitan Sydney.

 In terms of residential development, one of the most imaginative homebuilding concepts has been Sylvania Waters.
 In this community, individually designed family homes were built around a series of man-made canals.
 The urban release of land in the Menai district, to the west of the Woronora River, commenced in the 1970s.

 Economic development

 Associated with this growth of population was industrial, social and commercial development.
 The Sutherland Shire Libraries system was established in 1953 in a former doctor's home at Sutherland with 8,000 books.
 The Captain Cook Drive from Caringbah to Kurnell was constructed in 1953 in conjunction with the establishment in 1956 of the Kurnell Refinery.
 In the suburb of Lucas Heights, the Australian Atomic Energy Commission, which is now organised as the Australian Nuclear Science and Technology Organisation (ANSTO), established its main research campus and its first nuclear reactor (HIFAR) in 1956.
 The reactor went critical on 26 January 1958, before shutting down and undergoing decommissioning in early 2007.
+The shire is also home to the Lucas Heights Resource Recovery Park, one of New South Wales' largest waste management facilities and the only remaining putrescible landfill in the Sydney Basin.